hwameistor/hwameistor/docs/docs/install/uninstall.md

       helm uninstall hwameistor-operator -n hwameistor
       ```

-3. Finally, you still need to clean up the LVM configuration on each node, and also data on the disks by tools like `wipefs`.
+3. Finally, you still need to clean up the LVM configuration on each node,
+   and also data on the disks by tools like [wipefs](https://man7.org/linux/man-pages/man8/wipefs.8.html).

    ```bash
    wipefs -a /dev/sdx